 2010 — Felicity is awarded an Honorary Doctorate from Oxford Brookes University for her work in publishing.

 2016 — A new agent, Carrie Plitt, joins from C+W.

-2017 — Catherine is named Agent of the Year at the Nibbies, after a run of amazing successes, most notably with Peter Frankopan‘s worldwide bestseller and follow-up, The (New) Silk Roads.
+2017 — Catherine is named Agent of the Year at the Nibbies, after a run of amazing successes, most notably with Peter Frankopan‘s worldwide bestseller THE SILK ROADS and its follow-up.

 2018 — The three-month paid internship programme begins, overseen by Carrie.
 To date, it has provided two full members of staff and seen interns go on to jobs in publishing and agenting alike.

 2018 — Carrie is named a Bookseller Rising Star.

 2018 — Cathi Holden joins as Royalties Manager.